eventsauce-symfony/eventsauce-bundle/README.md

 use EventSauce\EventSourcing\MessageConsumer;
 use EventSauce\EventSourcing\MessageDispatcher;

-// Translator will be applied for all dispatchers, and to the FooConsumer
+// Translator will be using through all dispatchers as MessageDispatcher::class (or consumers as MessageConsumer::class)
-// By analogy we can use MessageConsumer::class for all consumers
+// Single FooConsumer (or single FooDispatcher) uses translator also
 #[AsMessageTranslator(owners: [MessageDispatcher::class, FooConsumer::class])]
 final readonly class FooMessageTranslator implements MessageTranslator {